calltri/fakebook/README.md

 # fakebook
-Our attempt at replicating social media app's functions.
+Our attempt at replicating a basic social media app's functions.